Is China Expensive to Live In?

 The cost of living in China is lower than the U.S., Australia, and Western Europe.
 Add in their amazing culture, high-tech modern cities, and incredible job opportunities and it’s no wonder why so many expats want to go to China.

 But what else is it about China that makes it such an attractive country for expats?

 China ranks right next to the US in the size of economies, so if you’re looking for a higher household income and more disposable income, it’s the place to be.

 China also ranks #12 as the best places to raise children abroad.
-China offers excellent access to education and provides better a education than most, making it a favorite for expats with a child.
+China offers excellent access to education and provides a better education than most, making it a favorite for expats with a child.

 With its massive country and a wide range of lifestyles and cultures, China is a diverse nation, so the cost of living varies from city to town.

 Keep reading to learn more about the cost of living in China.